Vipercommand85/my_journey/PHP/PHP_notes.md

 * can be accessed by child classes

-### **PDO** = PHP Date Objects: allows you to interact with a databases with object orientented code
+### **PDO** = PHP Data Objects: allows you to interact with a databases with object orientented code

-* to utlize this feature creat a new dir and create a class file with the details to connect to the databas(s) from any script
+* to utlize this feature creat a new dir and create a class file with the details to connect to the database(s) from any script

 ```php
 //File name will be Database.php in this example which is also the name of the class